 Recovering from PTSD can be a long, gradual process.
 However, there are many ways to deal with this medical condition to help decrease the anxiety, stress, and tension you feel.
 Helping others, volunteering, or reaching out to those in need are positive ways to take the focus off your condition.
 Additionally, exercise, relaxation, and eating well can significantly decrease the symptoms of PTSD.

 If you’re a veteran who suffers from PTSD, you may qualify for VA disability benefits.
 If you want to file for benefits or if you want to appeal a rating decision, contact us at Cuddigan Law.
-Our attorneys have been supporting veterans for years, and we’ll carefully examine your case to advise you on the best approach for receiving the maximum in disability benefits.
-Call us today for a free evaluation of your situation.
+Our VA Disability Lawyers have been supporting veterans for years, and we’ll carefully examine your case to advise you on the best approach for receiving the maximum in disability benefits.
+Contact our experienced VA disability lawyers today for a free evaluation of your situation.